 When cattle are consigned, a Superior Representative goes to the producers farm or ranch to film the cattle and prepare a consignment contract describing the cattle and stating the terms and conditions of the sale.
 This includes the description, current location, delivery date, weighing conditions, vaccination programs, etc. This information is compiled into a catalog that is made available to potential buyers.

 The Video Auction catalog is mailed or emailed (buyer’s preference) one week prior to the auction.
 It is available on the internet a week prior to the auction.
-The video of the cattle is also available on the internet for buyers view the cattle prior to the auction.
-The Internet Auction catalog and video of the cattle is available on the internet and by email two days prior to the auction.
+The video of the cattle is also available on the internet for buyers to view the cattle prior to the auction.
+The SLA Weekly Auction catalog and video of the cattle is available on the internet and by email two days prior to the auction.
 The Country Page catalog and video is available on the internet the day the cattle are listed for sale.

 After the cattle are sold, a Livestock Contract stating the terms and conditions of the sale is prepared and sent to both the buyer and seller.
 Following the auction, the Superior Representative contacts all parties to arrange the delivery.
 The buyer is responsible for hiring trucks to haul the cattle to their destination.